-Most participants find this kind of work very satisfying and the surroundings inspirational.
-Days of manual labor as well as hiking to and from a work site, especially at high elevations in widely varying temperatures, can be very challenging.
+W hile very satisfying and inspirational, days of manual labor can take a toll.
+Coupled with hiking to and from work at high elevations and in widely varying temperatures, each volunteer must join with the self-assurance that they can safely complete this program.
 It is important to choose a project that matches your fitness level.
-In general, participants should be in strong physical condition and able to lift 40 pounds or 1/3 of their body weight (whichever is less).
-Each year the fitness level for our work projects changes, depending on the type of work the Park Service needs done.
-Work Week Crew Schedule and Project Descriptions found at our Work Week Volunteer Page provide the information needed to choose a work project tailored to your ability.
+In general, participants should be in strong physical condition, able to lift 30 pounds and hike an average of 4 miles a day.
+Each year the fitness level for our work projects will change with the needs of NPS.
+The schedule and descriptions page will provide the information needed to choose a work project tailored to your ability.